Program Executive Office, Assembled Chemical Weapons Alternatives: 2020s

-On July 6, 2022, the fifth and final destruction campaign at BGCAPP began when the first M55 rocket containing GB nerve agent was destroyed.
+On July 6, 2022, the fifth and final destruction campaign at BGCAPP began when the first M55 rocket containing GB nerve agent was destroyed in the main plant.

 On July 20, 2022, the second munitions campaign at PCAPP was completed with more than 383,000 105mm projectiles destroyed.

-As of Sept.
-9, 2022, 50% of the original stockpile of chemical agent at BGCAPP has been destroyed.
+As of September 9, 2022, 50% of the original stockpile of chemical agent at BGCAPP was destroyed.

-On Dec.
-1, 2022, Pueblo crews began using improved technology to destroy 4.2-inch mortar rounds in the main plant.
+On December 1, 2022, Pueblo crews began using improved technology to destroy 4.2-inch mortar rounds in the main plant.

-On Jan.
-27, 2023, BGCAPP operators began destroying containerized rocket warheads, previously drained of GB nerve agent in the main plant, using the Static Detonation Chamber 2000.
+On January 27, 2023, BGCAPP operators began destroying containerized rocket warheads, previously drained of GB nerve agent in the main plant, using the SDC 2000.